witnet/documentation/docs/tutorials/bitcoin-price-feed/sources.md

 [^1]: In future versions, the Witnet protocol will make no assumptions on what the data type of the server response will be for different data sources.
-This will allow dealing with formats other than plain text, such as multimedia files and any other kind of binaries.
-Therefore, source scripts will start with `Bytes` as the input type and it will be totally up to the requester to specify whether those bytes should be interpreted as a `String`, `Integer` or whatnot.
+This will allow for formats other than plain text, such as multimedia files and any kind of binaries.
+Therefore, source scripts will start with `Bytes` as the input type; it will be totally up to the requester to specify whether those bytes should be interpreted as a `String`, `Integer` etc.

-[^2]: One of the key features in the future RADON 2.0 version will be implicit type casting, which will dramatically cut off the size of scripts.
+[^2]: One of the key features in RADON 2.0 will be implicit type casting, which will dramatically reduce the size of scripts.